Zack Short Player Props: Tigers vs. Red Sox

-On Friday, Zack Short (.435 on-base percentage in past 10 games, 133 points above season-long percentage) and the Detroit Tigers face the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 7:10 PM ET.
+Zack Short -- hitting .381 in his past 10 games -- will be in action for the Detroit Tigers against the Boston Red Sox, with Brayan Bello on the mound, on August 12 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+In his most recent game he had a hitless showing (0-for-1) against the Red Sox.

 Zack Short Game Info & Props vs. the Red Sox